 A. Currently our maps can be accessed on the Assessor Map Look up page at no charge.
 For maps not accessible online, you can come to our office and pay with a check or cash.
 The Assessor's office cannot accept credit cards.

 Q. How do I split my property?

-It is incumbent upon the Seller to ensure the proposed property is in compliance with current zoning and subdivision laws.
-The California Subdivision Map Act states "No person, as principle, agent, or otherwise, shall divide, by lease, sale, or financing, any land into two, three, or four parcels, or any land described in subdivisions (a),(b),(c), or (d) of Section 66426 of the Subdivision Map Act, unless and until there is compliance with all of the requirements of this article."
+A. It is incumbent upon the owner to ensure the proposed property is in compliance with current zoning and subdivision laws.
+The California Subdivision Map Act states "No person, as principal, agent, or otherwise, shall divide, by lease, sale, or financing, any land into two, three, or four parcels, or any land described in subdivisions (a),(b),(c), or (d) of Section 66426 of the Subdivision Map Act, unless and until there is compliance with all of the requirements of this article."

 Q. How long does it take for a parcel change to be processed?

-This varies by task, but usually mapping can process a simple split or combine between 1-4 weeks depending on the workload.
+A. This varies by task, but usually mapping can process a simple split or combine between 1-4 weeks depending on the workload.
 It may take 3-6 months to be processed by the whole office.

 Q. When does my change become effective?

 A. A change recorded after January 1st (the Lien Date) is effective for the following assessment cycle (Roll year) and will show up on your tax bill 9 to 20 months later.
 For instance, a document filed January 15th, 2014 will be effective for the 2015 Roll and be shown on the tax bills mailed in October 2015.
 A document filed Dec 15th, 2014 will also be effective for the 2015 Roll that is mailed in October 2015.